How to Become a Lawyer With No Law Degree

 - Clarence Darrow (1857-1938), a defense attorney in Scopes trial of 1925.
 [Clarence Darrow went to law school for one year and preferred to study law on his own.
 He received most of his legal education in a law office in Youngstown, Ohio;

 - Robert Storey (b.
 1893), president of the American Bar Association (1952-1953);

 - J. Strom Thurmond (b.
 1902), senator, governor of South Carolina;

-Study law under a lawyer who practices in the field of law that you want to practice in once you pass the Bar Exam.
-You will always have work when you finally pass and get sworn.
-This equals freedom!
-Paul Pfau the Legal Guru Tutor (CBTR) is a great source.
-Contact Paul Pfau at Cal Bar Tutorial Review and learn how to write for the Bar Exam.
-Paul Pfau is the law guru who taught me how to pass the hardest bar exam in the nation, bar none.
-Please bookmark this page so you can use it is a resource in the future.
+So contact Paul Pfau at Cal Bar Tutorial Review and learn how to write for the Bar Exam.
+Paul Pfau is the law guru.
+Consequently, he is the master who taught me how to pass the most challenging bar exam in the nation.
+Most importantly, please bookmark this page so you can use it is a resource in the future.